greyhound-forty/greyhound-forty.github.io/_posts/2015-05-01-intro-to-nix.markdown

 {% endhighlight %}

 #### Absolute Path
 Alternatively referred to as the file path and full path, the absolute path contains the root directory and all other subdirectories that contain a file or folder.
-An absolute path is defined as the specifying the location of a file or directory from the root directory(/).
-In other words we can say absolute path is a complete path from start of actual filesystem from / directory.

-As you can see, the one thing that all absolute paths have in common is that they begin with /.
-With a path of /usr/local/bin, we're telling cd to enter the / directory, then the usr directory under that, and then local and bin.
-Absolute paths are always evaluated by starting at / first
+As you can see from the examples below, the one thing that all absolute paths have in common is that they begin with /.
+With a path of /var/www/html, we're telling cd to enter the / directory, then the var directory under that, and then www and html respectively.
+In other words we can say absolute path is a complete path from start of actual filesystem from the / directory.

+{% highlight bash %}
+/usr/local/bin
+/var/www/html
+/home/ryan
+{% endhighlight %}

 #### Relative Path
 The other kind of path is called a relative path. bash, cd and other commands always interpret these paths relative to the current directory.
 Relative paths never begin with a /.
-So, if we're in /usr

-Relative paths may also contain one or more .. directories.
-The .. directory is a special directory that points to the parent directory.
+So, if we're in /usr we would issue a cd to bin to get to /usr/bin.
+If we issued the command `cd /bin` we would end up in /bin and not /usr/bin.
+Relative paths may also contain one or more `..` directories.
+The `..` directory is a special directory that points to the parent directory.

+{% highlight bash %}
+[<*>] $ pwd
+/usr/local

+[<*>] $ cd bin
+[<*>] $ pwd
+/usr/local/bin

+[<*>] $ cd /usr/local
+[<*>] $ cd /bin
+[<*>] $ pwd
+/bin

+[<*>] $ cd /usr/local
+[<*>] $ cd ../share
+/usr/share

+[<*>] $ cd /usr/local/bin
+[<*>] $ cd ..
+[<*>] $ pwd
+/usr/local
+{% endhighlight %}

 ### ls
 Lists the contents of a directory.
 Sort entries alphabetically if no flags are passed.